matiasraisanen/auth0ScriptEditorExpander/README.md

 # Auth0 Script Editor Expander
 Chrome extension for expanding that teeny weeny in-browser Script editor on auth0 dashboard.

 Code window will be extended to 100% of the script's length.
+No more scroll bars!

 ## How to install